Jackenmen/choco-auto/README.md

 ### Description

-This repository contains chocolatey packages, most of which are [automatic](https://chocolatey.org/docs/automatic-packages).
+This repository contains chocolatey packages, most of which are manual, but there are also [automatic ones](https://chocolatey.org/docs/automatic-packages).